Neural Collapse in Deep Linear Networks: From Balanced to Imbalanced Data: Introduction

 Theoretically, it has been proven that $\mathcal{NC}$ emerges in the last layer of DNNs during TPT when the models belong to the class of ``unconstrained features model'' (UFM) \cite{Mixon20} and trained with cross-entropy (CE) loss or mean squared error (MSE) loss.
 With regard to classification tasks, CE is undoubtedly the most popular loss function to train neural networks.
-However, MSE has recently been shown to be effective for classification tasks, with comparable or even better generalization performance than CE loss \cite{Hui20, Demirkaya20, Zhou22b}. \\
+However, MSE has recently been shown to be effective for classification tasks, with comparable or even better generalization performance than CE loss \cite{Hui20, Demirkaya20, Zhou22b}.

 \textbf{Contributions:} We provide a thorough analysis of the global solutions to the training deep linear network problem with MSE and CE losses under the unconstrained features model defined in Section~\ref{sec:UFM_setting}.
 Moreover, we study the geometric structure of the learned features and classifiers under a more practical setting where the dataset is imbalanced among classes.
-Our contributions are three-fold: \\
+Our contributions are three-fold:

 \textbf{1.
-UFM + MSE + balanced + deep linear network:} We provide the \emph{first mathematical analysis of the global solutions for deep linear networks with arbitrary depths and widths under UFM setting}, showing that the global solutions exhibit $\mathcal{NC}$ properties and how adding the bias term can affect the collapsed structure, when training the model with the MSE loss and balanced data. \\
+UFM + MSE + balanced + deep linear network:} We provide the \emph{first mathematical analysis of the global solutions for deep linear networks with arbitrary depths and widths under UFM setting}, showing that the global solutions exhibit $\mathcal{NC}$ properties and how adding the bias term can affect the collapsed structure, when training the model with the MSE loss and balanced data.

 \textbf{2.
 UFM + MSE + imbalanced + plain/deep linear network:} We provide the \emph{first geometric analysis for the plain UFM}, which includes only one layer of weight after the unconstrained features, when training the model with the MSE loss and imbalanced data.
-Additionally, we also generalize this setting to the deep linear network one. \\
+This result for the plain UFM case sheds light on the geometry of the optimal last-layer classifier and last-layer features of deep non-linear networks, since this setting is consistent with practical overparameterized non-linear networks.
+Additionally, we also generalize this setting to the deep linear network one.

 \textbf{3.
-UFM + CE + balanced + deep linear network:} We study deep linear networks trained with CE loss and demonstrate the existence of $\mathcal{NC}$ for any global minimizes in this setting. \\
+UFM + CE + balanced + deep linear network:} We study deep linear networks trained with CE loss and demonstrate the existence of $\mathcal{NC}$ for any global minimizes in this setting.